icub-tech-iit/study-improve-head-edpr/eyes-tilt-motor-sizing/README.md

 <img src="assets/motor001.png" alt="drawing" width="900"/>

-The gearbox inertia is calculated approximating it to a cylinder with the same rage and length.
+The gearbox inertia is calculated approximating it to a cylinder with the same range and length.
 The motor damping formula is:
 $k_t \cdot i_{\text{noload}} = \lambda \cdot \omega_{\text{noload}}$